z-shell/zredis/README.md

 caused by automatic Zsh scoping actions, cause the corresponding key to be deleted. `zuntie` never deletes from database.

+More: in Redis, removing all elements from a set, list, etc. means the same as deletion.
+So you can delete all datatypes except string, by doing `variable=()`.
+For string you can unset key in whole-database mapped
+hash: `unset 'wholedb[key]'`.

 ## Compiling modules

 The Zsh modules provided by the plugin will build automatically (`hiredis` library is needed).
 You can